They say…

 Farmer's Ales (Maldon) Golden Boar

-The Golden Boars were flying off the shelf at the Little Beer Shop just outside Norwich a couple of months back.
+The Golden Boars were flying off the shelf at the Little Beer just outside Norwich a couple of months back.
 While I nerdily checked my wants list I noticed two obviously regular customers back for repeat orders, and the manager couldn’t sing the beer’s praises too highly.
 So I squeezed in a bottle and was delighted to discover they weren’t wrong: this is a boar that lives up to its precious colour.

 Farmer’s Ales, opened in 2002 and also known as the Maldon Brewery, is based in the stable of the Blue Boar Hotel in Maldon, a pretty town on Essex’s Blackwater estuary, on the edge of Eastern England’s microbrewing hotbed.